elektronstudio/docs/README.md

 ## About

-elektron.studio is a set of web frameworks and APIs that power virtual performing arts venue http://elektron.live/ and other creative projects made by our residence program.
+elektron.studio is a set of web frameworks and APIs that power virtual performing arts venue http://elektron.live/ and other creative projects made by the elektron residence program.

 ## General overview of the platform